howl-anderson/vimapt/README.md

 Vimapt is a vim package manager, "vimapt" is the abbreviate of "Vim's Advantage Package Tools".

 ## Feature ##
-1. web-based repository
-2. "one package, one config file", make vim package manageable, easy to share your config, easy to backup
+### Genuine package solution for Vim-like editor
+* Standard package format which compatible with traditional vim package.
+* Built-in dependency solver: reliable and stable.
+* Web-based repository: fast, high quality and security.
+* Compatible with other package manage tools: user can use any package tools even manual installed package along with vimapt
-3. full-stack tools from package-make-tools to repository-build-tools, anything have the tools no mater what do you want to do with vimapt
+* Full-stack tools from package-make-tools to repository-build-tools, anything have the tools no mater what do you want to do with vimapt

+### Make sharing more easily
+* "One package, one config file", make vim package manageable, easy to share your config, easy to backup

 ## Get vimapt
-you can always download from [github](https://github.com/howl-anderson/vimapt) / [bitbucket](https://bitbucket.org/howl-anderson/vimapt)
+You can always download from [github](https://github.com/howl-anderson/vimapt) / [bitbucket](https://bitbucket.org/howl-anderson/vimapt)

-## Install by shell
+## Quick install

 VimApt provide a script to install.